How to Get Guaranteed Tags in Hard-to-Draw Units

 Let’s first clarify one important point in this article.
 I’m speaking to hunters looking to go on an outfitted hunt, not DIY.
 If this included the option of DIY hunts, my opinion would change.
 Also, my suggestions are the most cost effective.
 I will not discuss auction tags, Conservation Permits, or Governors tags as often they can go for 10’s and even 100’s of thousands of dollars. *For the hunters who can afford this strategy we can be helpful.

-We’ll help you book the Hunt of a Lifetime
+OUTDOORS INTERNATIONAL will help you book the hunt of a lifetime.

 States that Offer Guaranteed Tags